itemis/itemis-blog/CheBlog.md

 }
 ```

+We don't need to code anything to make the DSL Language Server enabled.
+The real interesting part is the `org.eclipse.xtext.ide.server.ServerLauncher` main class.
+This is a class shipped with Xtext that enables Language Server support.

 We build the projects with gradle.

 ```
 ./gradlew clean build distZip
 ```

-Inside the `org.xtext.example.mydsl.parent/org.xtext.example.mydsl.ide/build/distributions` folder we now can find a tar/zip file that we can provide via a webserver so that it can be pulled from Che.
+Inside the `org.xtext.example.mydsl.parent/org.xtext.example.mydsl.ide/build/distributions` folder we now can find tar/zip files that we can provide via a webserver so that it later can be pulled from Che.

-You can find a prepared version [here](http://cdietrich.github.io/mydsl.tar)
+You can find my prepared version [here](http://cdietrich.github.io/mydsl.tar)

 ## Build a custom "Che with Xtext" Plugin

-We add a new Che Plugin that uses our Xtext Lanuage Server to provide editing support for `mydsl` files.
+The second step is to add a new Che Plugin that uses our Xtext Lanuage Server to provide editing support for `mydsl` files.

 ### Get the Che Source Code

-We clone the Che Git repository and create a new branch from the latest release tag.
+We clone the Che git repository and create a new branch from the latest release tag.

 ```
 https://github.com/eclipse/che.git